shermendev/basic-cardlist/README.md

 ## Features

-Create a new card using a simple form or generate one with a random data from [jsonplaceholder](https://jsonplaceholder.typicode.com/) to do it for you.
+Create a new card using a simple form or generate one by fetching random data from [jsonplaceholder](https://jsonplaceholder.typicode.com/) to do it for you.
 Ability to edit/remove/sort the cards.
+Ability to cancel the fetch requests and display the errors to the user if something goes wrong.

 Data is stored in IndexedDB and synced between tabs in your browser.